Timeline - Uprising against Libya's Muammar Gaddafi

 April 30 - A NATO missile attack on a house in Tripoli kills Gaddafi's youngest son and three grandchildren.

-May 30 - In his first appearance in a month, Gaddafi renews a cease-fire call in talks with visiting South African President Zuma but gives no sign he will heed demands to step down.

-June 1 - Libya's top oil official Shokri Ghanem appears in Rome, saying he defected because of the relentless bloodshed.
+June 1 - Libya's top oil official Shokri Ghanem appears in Rome, saying he has defected because of the bloodshed.

-June 8 - Western and Arab nations meet rebels in Abu Dhabi, discussing what U.S. officials call the "end-game" for Gaddafi.

-June 15 - Gaddafi's government approves $31.4 billion budget for the rest of 2011, to show it is functioning as normal.
+June 15 - Gaddafi's government approves $31.4 billion (19.2 billion pounds) budget for the rest of 2011, to show it is functioning as normal.

 June 27 - The ICC issues arrest warrants for Gaddafi, his son Saif al-Islam and intelligence chief Abdullah al-Senussi on charges of crimes against humanity.

-July 15 - The rebel NTC wins U.S. recognition as the legitimate government of Libya at a meeting in Turkey of the contact group on Libya.
+July 15 - The NTC wins U.S. recognition as the legitimate government of Libya at a meeting in Turkey of the contact group.

-July 26 - U.N. envoy Abdul Elah al-Khatib says after talks with Libya's prime minister that the government and the rebels remain far apart in efforts to end the crisis.

 July 27 - Rebels win diplomatic recognition from Britain, which also expels the remaining Gaddafi diplomats from London.